 Configuration options

 IMA.js offers many ways to configure and customize your application to your needs.
-Here's a list describing all possible configuration files and what they do.

 Build and environment configuration